LukeAlousis/HouseSale/README.md

 You should see six tests pass.
 You can now exit the development environment.

 ## Running the Application using the deployed Rinkeby contract
 This contract has been deployed on the Rinkeby Testnet.
+To interact with the contract make sure your Metamask network is set to Rinkeby.

 To start the application run the following command in the terminal in the project directory
 ```
 npm start
 ```

-To interact with the contract make sure your Metamask network is set to Rinkeby.
+A web page should open up and show the interface of the DApp on the Rinkeby network.

 ## Starting (Your Own Version) on Local Server
 ### Install ganache-cli if not already installed